amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

       </ParameterList>
     </ParameterList>

-* `"discretization primary`" [string] specifies typically an advanced discretization that has useful properties under some a priori conditions on the mesh and/or permeability tensor.

-* `"discretization secondary`" [string] specifies the most robust discretization method that is used when the primary selection fails to satisfy the a priori conditions.

-* `"schema`" [Array(string)] defines the operator stencil.
-It is a collection of geometric objects.
-The example indicates a p-lambda system, i.e., the pressure is discretized in mesh cells and on mesh faces.
+This example creates a p-lambda system, i.e. the pressure is discretized in mesh cells and on mesh faces.

-* `"preconditioner schema`" [Array(string)] defines the preconditioner stensil.
-  It is needed only when the default assembling procedure is not desirable.
-If skipped, the `"schema`" is used instead.
-The example indicates that a faster assembling procedure involing only face-based pressure unknowns is used.

-* `"gravity`" [bool] specifies if flow is driven also by gravity.
+The preconditioner is defined on faces only, i.e. cell-based unknowns are elliminated explicitly and the preconditioner is applied to the Schur complement.

 Boundary conditions